krobison10/vespa-viewer/readme.md

 A fully contained application for viewing and querying Vespa data sources.

+**WARNING**: This is not a secure application and password authentication is currently not configured.
+You should NOT make your deployment of this application open to the internet.
+I am not liable for any damages resulting from such actions.
+Deploy at your own risk, preferably in a private network shared amongst your team at the most.

 ## Quick Run

 To run the app you need to build the Docker image and run it with database connection details.